 If an EOPS student does not automatically receive the fee waiver, they should immediately e-mail the CSU Chancellor's Office Cal State Apply at Calstateapply@calstate.eduCSU is no longer using the paper admission application fee waiver form for students who do not automatically receive the fee waiver.

-Admissions Application Fee Waivers for EOPS Transfer Students:
+UC Fee Waivers for EOPS Transfer Student form

 The UC application submission period for Fall 2021 enrollment is November 1 – 30, 2020.
 Through the UC online application process, all students who meet the income eligibility guidelines are automatically granted fee waivers at up to four (4) UC campuses to which they are applying.
 The UC admission application fee is $70 per application to each campus.